Blowout after blowout shows Alaska high school football has a problem

 But that exchange brings us to a bigger question.

-Last week, Kodiak’s football team traveled from xxxx to Fairbanks for a game that was essentially over in the first three minutes.
+Last week, Kodiak’s football team traveled over 750 miles to Fairbanks for a game that was essentially over in the first 3 minutes.
 And while we recognize tax dollars are rarely used to provide travel expenses for high school athletic teams in regular-season games, we still speculate that roughly $10,000 was spent for them to make the trip.

 On Friday, West Valley’s football team likewise traveled to Kodiak for a game that was essentially over in the first eight minutes.
 Coach Dave DeVaughn noted that he traveled with roughly 20 fewer athletes than are on the varsity roster.
 Nonetheless, we’re still going to be confident in our speculation that roughly $10,000 was spent for them to make the trip.